-According to IBM’s 2019 Cost of a Data Breach Report, human error is the root cause of 24 percent of data breaches.
+According to IBM’s 2021 Cost of a Data Breach Report, human error is the top cause of data breaches.
 While much attention in the security world is placed on malicious attacks, it’s worth noting that breaches caused by human error can have consequences that are just as serious.

 The practice shows that security breaches can be very costly for not only your reputation but also your bottom line.
-According to IBM’s 2019 Cost of a Data Breach Report, the global average cost of a data breach for the 2019 is $3.92 million, a 1.5 percent increase from the 2018 study.
-The average total cost of a data breach climbed from $3.5 million in 2014, showing a growth of 12 percent between 2014 and 2019.
-Just as it was last year, the most expensive country in terms of average total cost of a data breach is the U.S. at $8.19 million, more than twice the global average.
+According to IBM’s 2021 Cost of a Data Breach Report, the global average cost of a data breach for the 2021 is $4.24 million, a 10% increase from the 2020 study.
+Just as it was last year, the most expensive country in terms of average total cost of a data breach is the U.S. at $9.05 million, more than twice the global average.

 But don’t be afraid, you can decrease the possibility of data breach by mitigating the easily avoidable human factors of cyber security.
 Just follow our tips.

 1. Educate Your Employees

 There are many ways a bad guy can break into your system through social engineering.
 Social engineering is the use of media to manipulate people into giving up confidential information.
 Here are some examples:

 - Spear Phishing: a variation of phishing which is more successful than regular phishing.
 Highly customized emails are typically sent to a much smaller number of potential victims to use familiarity to involve the victim into the scam.